signalogic/SigDL/README.md

 <a name="TexasInstrumentsC66x"></a>
 ## Texas Instruments c66x

-Deep learning model support for c66x multicore CPUs is pending support from Texas Instruments. c66x devices can perform energy efficient, high performance deep learning, as demonstrated in this [deep learning embedded target comparison paper by Dr. Nachiket Kapre](http://nachiket.github.io/publications/caffepresso_cases2016.pdf) at the University of Waterloo.
+Deep learning model support for c66x multicore CPUs is pending support from Texas Instruments.
+Fundamentally, c66x devices can perform energy-efficient, high performance deep learning, as demonstrated in this [deep learning embedded target comparison paper by Dr. Nachiket Kapre](http://nachiket.github.io/publications/caffepresso_cases2016.pdf) at the University of Waterloo.
 Whether TI will embrace the need for a cloud based deep learning solution to support training, testing, and model compression for embedded targets -- and the required investment, resources, and third-party support -- is a pending question.

 As a potential basis for a c66x deep learning cloud solution, the architecture shown in the pictures and links below already works.
 Currently this architecture supports OpenCV, C/C++, Python, c66x math and DSP libraries, 8-bit MAC operations (32-bit accumulation), and other essential deep learning components, but a substantial amount of additional work is needed.